Updated May 24, 2021

 They clung to a livelihood, eking out a living in the harsh city of Athens.
 Meanwhile, I waltzed back to the country of their dreams, where I proceed to complain about stuff like the price of gas and the weather.

-One of the best things about a new place is the sense of discovery and inspiration that comes with it.
+One of the top reasons why you should study abroad is the sense of discovery and inspiration that comes with it.

 I find that experiencing new places inspired me.
 It grew my creativity and my wonder for the world and for people.
 My thesis progressed, of course.
 But so did my Instagram account (you can see my photos here and here), as I was constantly seeing new things.
 As a writer and amateur photographer, this made me really happy.